vmstio/vmstio/docus/content/infrastructure/purity.md

 # Code Purity

-In order to facilitate our goal of providing the most advanced Mastodon experience, we are always "running off `main`" meaning the latest commits to the Mastodon codebase found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository and then at the application build time, apply a limited modification set.
+In order to facilitate our goal of providing an better Mastodon experience for our members, we are always "running off `main`" meaning the latest commits to the Mastodon codebase found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository and then at the application build time, apply a limited modification set.

 ## +io